 But social media posts can play the exact same role.
 If an insurer can’t trick you into making an incriminating statement, they’ll find another incriminating statement that you’ve made to someone else… and social media posts fall into this role quite neatly.

 As they used to say in World War II, “loose lips sink ships.”
-To that we might add a modern addendum: lose social media posts sink personal injury cases!
+To that we might add a modern addendum: loose social media posts sink personal injury cases!
 Not as smooth on the tongue, perhaps but just as true.
 If you post anything careless on social media, it will hurt your case.Free Case Evaluation